-Even with what I said earlier, a bicep superset can be very beneficial if you’re at an advanced level and need that extra little push.
+With that said, a bicep superset can be very beneficial if you’re at an advanced level and need that extra little push towards building muscle mass.

-However, if you were to do a bicep superset, I’d recommend you superset your bicep exercise with a tricep exercise.
+However, if you were to do a bicep superset, I’d recommend you superset your bicep exercise with a tricep exercise for MAXIMUM arm growth.

-In fact, Arnold Schwarzenegger 7x Mr. Olympia winner has been known to claim that you cannot fully develop any muscle unless you superset it with its antagonist in your training.
+In fact, Arnold Schwarzenegger 7x Mr. Olympia winner, once claimed that you cannot fully develop any muscle unless you superset it with its antagonist in your training.

-Personally, if one of the greatest bodybuilders of all time told me that to fully develop my muscles I needed to do a bicep superset with a tricep superset… I’d probably take his advice.
+Personally, if one of the greatest bodybuilders of all time told me that to fully develop my muscles I needed to do a bicep superset along WITH a tricep superset, I’d probably take his advice.

 To make your own bicep superset or tricep superset, perform one of the bicep exercises listed earlier for your prescribed number of reps, and then immediately perform one of the tricep exercises in the next section.

-If this is your first time trying an antagonist bicep superset, then you’re in for a treat… and yes, that treat is having a crazy pump and massive arms for the rest of your life.
+If this is your first time trying an antagonist bicep superset, then you’re in for a treat… and yes, that treat is having a crazy pump and massive arms for the rest of the day.